mmr1909/score/docs/features/communication/ipc/architecture.rst

 - anonymous

 Former is represented by a file within the file-system, while the latter is not visible directly to other processes.
-We decide for former, in order to utilize the filesystem for a simpler service discovery[13],[14].
+We decide for former, in order to utilize the filesystem for a simpler service discovery.
-In order to avoid fault propagation over restarts of the system, any shared memory communication shall not be persistent[15].
+In order to avoid fault propagation over restarts of the system, any shared memory communication shall not be persistent.
 Processes will identify shared memory segments over their name.
-The name will be commonly known by producers and consumers and deduced by additional parameters like for example service id and instance id[16].
+The name will be commonly known by producers and consumers and deduced by additional parameters like for example service id and instance id.
 When it comes to the granularity of the data stored in the shared memory segments, multiple options can be considered.
 We could have one triplet of shared memory segments per process or one triplet of shared memory segments per event within a service instance.
 Former would make the ASIL-Split of segments quite hard, while the latter would explode the number of necessary segments within the system.
-As trade-of we decided to have one triplet of shared memory segments per service instance[17].
+As trade-of we decided to have one triplet of shared memory segments per service instance.

 It is possible to map shared memory segments to a fixed virtual address.
-This is highly discouraged by POSIX and leads to undefined behaviour[18].
+This is highly discouraged by POSIX and leads to undefined behaviour.
 Thus, shared memory segments will be mapped to different virtual addresses.
 In consequence no raw pointer can be stored within shared memory, since it will be invalid within another process.
-Only offset pointer (fancy pointer, relative pointer) shall be stored within shared memory segments[19].
+Only offset pointer (fancy pointer, relative pointer) shall be stored within shared memory segments.

 The usage of shared memory does not involve the operating system, after shared memory segments are setup.
 Thus, the operating system can no longer ensure freedom from interference between processes that have access to these shared memory regions.
-In order to restrict access we use ACL support of the operating system[20], [21].
+In order to restrict access we use ACL support of the operating system.

 In addition to the restricted permissions, we have to ensure that a corrupted shared memory region cannot influence other process-local memory regions.